Why Zines Matter to Me

 All of a sudden, every half-arsed record label wanted a punk band, and with our demo in circulation we got a call from a label; not a big hitter but a subsidiary of RCA, so it wasn’t too shoddy.
 Everyone was excited, but I had a decision to make.
 The band had been a laugh, but I was a crap bassist and a worse vocalist, so I decided to leave them to it and do what I really wanted to do: write.

 Writing bizarre and absurd stories in the late 1970s didn’t pay well.
 Markets were non-existent and popular culture was focused on Jilly Cooper and Jeffrey Archer.
-With no interweb or thriving alternative culture outlets, myself and a few friends did what we knew, and created our own literary zine.
+With no interweb or thriving alternative culture outlets, myself and a few friends did the only thing we’d learned from punk, and created our own literary zine.
 We begged favours, borrowed equipment and took liberties to make it happen.

 A girlfriend of one of the team worked as a part-time cleaner at a law firm.
 She would let us into the offices on a Saturday morning so we could use the photocopier.
 A friend who worked at a school liberated a long-arm stapler and a few boxes of A4 envelopes for us.
 We’d spend evenings drinking homemade cider and stapling issues together, trimming them by hand with a scalpel.

 We sold them at markets, at punk gigs, in pubs, anywhere we could.
 I always had a fistful of issues with me.
 If I saw a likely suspect on the street or on the underground, I’d try to sell them a copy.
 If they had no money, I’d give them a copy.
 We’d get writers to do readings at punk gigs if they didn’t have enough shit support acts.

 We made no money, we gained no fame, we did it because we wanted to, because it felt right.
 It was hard work but ultimately satisfying.